cloud-solutions/zend-sentry/README.md

 Again, you don't need to write a single line of code to make this work.
 The default settings will make sure Sentry is registered as both error and exception handler, [try it](#try-it) by triggering and error or throwing around some exceptions.
 You should instantly see them in your Sentry dashboard.
-ZendSentry also packages its own ExceptionStrategy to make sure, exceptions ZF would otherwise intercept, are logged.
+ZendSentry also packages its own ExceptionStrategies to make sure, exceptions ZF would otherwise intercept, are logged.

 Additonally, the module registers a log event listener on application level.
 So you can trigger custom log events from anywhere in your application.
 These will be logged using the `Zend\Log\Logger` with a Sentry writter provided by